kuniss/XtendFlow/README.md

 The message forwarding mechanisms of this Flow Design implementation are not thread safe at all.
 So, if messages may be forwarded to an input port of a function unit instance in concurrent situations, means, the particular `process` method of  that input port may be called concurrently from different threads, the implementation of this method must handle such concurrent calls properly by a thread safe internal implementation according to the Java synchronization rules.

 Detecting concurrent situations in the system to be designed is an inherent mission of the system designer.
 Flow design does not help him in that challenge.
 However, support may be added in later versions of the library, when the actors concept (like in Scala or Erlang) is integrated letting function units becomes actors for concurrent designs.
+An example for combining the Flow Design approach with the Actors Design may be found in Ralf Westphal's article ["Actors in a IODA Architecture by Example"](http://geekswithblogs.net/theArchitectsNapkin/archive/2015/05/12/actors-in-a-ioda-architecture-by-example.aspx)

 ## Flow Cycle Considerations